DatSciR/intro_prog_fun/transmitting_science/intro_prog_fun.md

 >
 > — Hadley Wickham ([Advanced R](https://adv-r.hadley.nz/index.html))

-![Imagine we want to build a castle in R. The idea would be to start with simple processes such as creating a wall or a roof, and then iterate the process to move from simpler (room) to more complex results (final castle).](images/fp.png)
+![Imagine we want to build a castle in R. We start by creating simple components, such as a wall or a roof (basic functions).
+Then, we reuse and combine these components to build more complex structures, like rooms.
+By iterating these processes, we gradually construct the entire castle.](images/fp.png)

 ``` r
 df <- penguins |>